 Career Readiness & Postsecondary opportunities

-Certified Nursing Assstant (CNA)Certication in CPR & First AidCertification in Medical TerminologyOSHA CertificationEmergency Medical Technician (EMT)Patient Care Technician (PCT)The rigorous academics and essential skills prepares students for further education
+Certified Nursing Assistant (CNA)Certification in CPR & First AidCertification in Medical TerminologyOSHA CertificationEmergency Medical Technician (EMT)Patient Care Technician (PCT)The rigorous academics and essential skills prepares students for further education

-"I've learned that people wll forget what you said, people will forget what you did, but people will never forget how you made them feel" ~ Maya Angelou
+"I've learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel" ~ Maya Angelou

-Medical Math provides students with skills in measuring intake and output, calculating medication dosages, & converting measurements.
+Medical Math provides students with skills such as measuring intake and output, calculating medication dosages, & converting measurements.

 Please look at Aspen to view your child's grades.
 I am available if you have any questions or concerns.
 I will also reach out to you if I have any concerns.